 This document specifies the technical mechanisms and procedures pertaining to service signaling and IP-based delivery of a variety of ATSC 3.0 services and contents to ATSC 3.0-capable receivers over broadcast, broadband and hybrid broadcast/broadband networks.
 The service signaling functionality defines the data formats and information components necessary to discover and acquire user services.
 The IP-based […]Read More Download PDF File Download Zip File

 Approved 19 January 2017.
+Updated 16 April 2017.
 The CS period ends 19 July 2017.

-This document specifies mechanisms for signaling the properties of applications, including their lifecycle states, and also mechanisms for delivering activation notifications synchronized with a time base, so that the actions of applications can be synchronized accordingly.Read More Download PDF File
+This document specifies mechanisms for signaling the properties of applications, including their lifecycle states, and also mechanisms for delivering activation notifications synchronized with a time base, so that the actions of applications can be synchronized accordingly.
+The accompanying schemas can be downloaded as a ZIP file (see below).
+A redline is available showing changes made relative […]Read More Download PDF File Download Zip File

-Approved 20 January 2017.
+Approved 2 March 2017.
 This document is currently at ballot as a Proposed Standard.

 Approved 29 December 2016.
+Updated 18 April 2017.
 The CS period ends 29 June 2017.